AdobeDocs/advertising.en/help/dsp/campaign-management/placements/placement-manage-bid-multipliers.md

 * **Audience targets:** segments, dayparts, and topics

-* **ads.txt targets:** (When you opt out of ads.txt) ads.txt sellers only, ads.txt direct sellers, and ads.txt sellers plus sites without ads.txt.
+* **ads.txt targets:** (When you opt out of ads.txt, which allows you to buy inventory from all sellers) ads.txt sellers only, ads.txt direct sellers, and ads.txt sellers plus sites without ads.txt <!-- bid multipliers for the different subsets of inventory -->

 ## Maximum Number of Bid Multipliers by Target Type {#bid-multiplier-limits-by-target}